Budapest escapes floods, Danube starts to recede

 On Sunday thousands of people left their homes in eastern Germany as a dam burst on the River Elbe and swathes of farmland were flooded in an attempt to spare towns.

-Budapest mayor Istvan Tarlos told a news conference held at a dike shored up with thousands of sandbags that the Danube had peaked at 8.91 meters late on Sunday, above the 8.6 meter record in the 2006 floods.
+Budapest mayor Istvan Tarlos told a news conference held at a dike shored up with thousands of sandbags that the Danube had peaked at 8.91 metres late on Sunday, above the 8.6 metre record in the 2006 floods.

 "Thank God the river has started to recede... (and) I have no catastrophe to report," Tarlos said.